spatie/docs.spatie.be-old/resources/views/laravel-activitylog/v1/introduction.md

 title: Introduction
 ---

 The `spatie/laravel-activity` package provides easy to use functions to log the activities of the users of your app.
+It can also automatically log model events.
 All activity will be stored in the `activity_log` table.

 Here's a litte demo of how you can use it: